yeet-io/bubabutech.github.io/content/posts/messy-ui-think-in-components/index.en.md

 ## What is a Design System?

 So what is a Design System?

-Quoting from Wikipedia:
+{{< admonition quote "From Wikipedia" >}}

-> A Design System is a set of interconnected patterns and shared practices coherently organized.
+A Design System is a set of interconnected patterns and shared practices coherently organized.
 Design Systems aid in digital product design and development of products such as apps or websites.
 They may contain, but are not limited to, pattern libraries, design languages, style guides, coded components, brand languages, and documentation.
->
+{{< /admonition >}}

 To put it in simpler terms, a Design System allows designers and developers communicate efficiently.